 - Must be enrolled in the electoral roll of India or the polling area of the Indian constituency where he or she resides.

-Let us tell you that under Article -326 of the Constitution of India, Right to vote has been recognized and it states that no person can be denied right to vote if he fulfils the need of Adult Suffrage i.e. he/she is above the age of 18.
+Let us tell you that under Article -326 of the Constitution of India, the Right to vote has been recognized and it states that no person can be denied right to vote if he fulfills the need of Adult Suffrage i.e. he/she is above the age of 18.

 How to register to vote in India?

 The first step for registration is to fill the Form 6.
 That is citizens can apply as prescribed in Form 6, before the Electoral Registration Officer/Assistant Electoral Registration Officer of their constituency.

 - The application, containing copies of the relevant documents, can be filed in person before the concerned Electoral Registration Officer/Assistant Electoral Registration Officer.